Get insider access

 XGIMI HORIZON Ultra

-The Hisense C1 and the XGIMI HORIZON Ultra are both excellent all-in-one projectors with Dolby Vision support.
+The Hisense C1 and the XGIMI HORIZON Ultra are both good all-in-one projectors with Dolby Vision support.
 The Hisense has better contrast overall and more vibrant colors, thanks to its triple laser design.
 On the other hand, the XGIMI gets notably brighter, so it's better for setups with ambient light, and its optical zoom gives you more flexibility with placement.

 BenQ X3000i